shenef/Boktai-Speedrunning/src/zoktai/any.md

 Equip ![][icon_dash] Dash, ![][icon_flame] Flame, ![][icon_earth] Earth and ![][icon_dynamite] Dynamite.
 Proceed through the ↘️ exit, light all the torches to open the gate.

-Avoid the Cockatrices in the next rooms, then light the torches on the moving platforms.
+Kill the first Cockatrice with ![][icon_earth] Earth in the first dark room, then light the torches on the moving platforms.
 Have <=8 sunlight to enable the solar walkways in the next room.

 Use ![][icon_dynamite] Dynamite on the wall here in this room:
 ![](./assets/images/garb_of_darkness_room.webp)